Despite being a performer and speaker coach, I don’t love putting myself forward. I feel the nerves, I feel the risk of it. So, why do it?

 It is important to mourn lost voices.
 It’s also right to make amends, where possible.
 Decades after her death, Emily’s full collection of poems were finally published word for word, letter by letter.

 One of these was her poem – I’m Nobody!
 Who are you? – performed on my blog in tribute to Emily Dickinson.
-Explore more poems published over 100 years ago with insights and performances at leahkstewart.com
+Explore more poems published over 100 years ago with insights and performances at leahkstewart.com/blog

 What might poems from the past mean for your life’s journey today?